Injection Molding Machinery

-Demand trends: Smaller tonnage late model machines are seeing steady demand while 1990s and older machines continue to fall.
-For 2018, forecasts indicate increasing demand for some specific packaging, such as bottled water and generally for pharmaceuticals, while food-related demand will be level.
+Machinery demand trends: Smaller tonnage late model machines are seeing steady demand, while sales of 1990s and older machines continue to fall.
+For 2019, forecasts indicate increasing demand for some specific packaging, such as bottled water and generally for pharmaceuticals, while food-related demand will be level.
 This should continue to support stable demand for later model injection molding machines in this class.

-Technology improvements driving upgrades: With strong production demand during the past three years, the need to upgrade and refurbish older machines has become increasingly important as companies try to maximize capacity.
+Technology improvements driving upgrades: With production demand as strong as ever during the past three years, the need to upgrade and refurbish older machines has become increasingly important, as companies try to maximize capacity.
 In the United States the average age of an injection press is approximately 15 years.
-These older assets, when not refurbished or upgraded, decrease in value at an accelerated rate as they become comparatively less marketable.
+These older assets, when not refurbished or upgraded, decrease in value at an accelerated rate and become comparatively less marketable.
 Newer all-electric molding machines are increasingly desirable because of their lower operating costs.
 The movement towards greater automation has also spurred sales for associated robotics.

 Brand impacts value: Brand recognition remains an important factor in determining the value of injection molding machines.
 Top manufacturers include Husky, Engel, Milacron, Krauss-Maffei, Nissei, Toshiba, and Sumitomo (SHI) Demag, each of which is known for its high-end quality and strong brand recognition.
-Brand recognition does improve expected liquidation recoveries as buyers trend towards machines they are familiar with.
+Brand recognition does improve expected liquidation recoveries, as buyers lean toward machines and brands with which they are familiar.